highcharts/highcharts/docs/dashboards/html-component.md

 ### Extending the HTML component

-If some of the HTML elements are used frequently or requires to be more customable, it is possible to create a custom component that will simplify the configuration.
+If some of the HTML elements are used frequently or require to be more customable, it is possible to create a custom component that will simplify the configuration.
 The custom component can be created by extending the basic HTML component.
 More in the [Custom Component](https://www.highcharts.com/docs/dashboards/custom-component) section.

 ### Components synchronization

-HTML Component is the only component that does not have predefined synchronization types for itself (mainly because it cannot be connected to data pool).
+The HTML Component is the only component that does not support any of the predefined synchronization types.
 However, you can define your own sync types as needed.
 You can read more about it [here](https://www.highcharts.com/docs/dashboards/synchronize-components#custom-synchronization).

 ### API options